dhall-lang/dhall-lang/standard/types.md

     ───────────────────────
     Γ ⊢ f a₀ : B₂

+If the function does not have a function type, then that is a type error.

 If the inferred input type of the function does not match the inferred type of the function argument then that is a type error.